Early Learning & Child Care Programs

 Program Information

-School District 22 is pleased to partner with BGC Okanagan for the provision of child care services for 3 to 5 year old children on school grounds.
+School District 22 is pleased to partner with BGC Okanagan for the provision of child care services for 3-5 year old children on school grounds.
 At BGC Okanagan, 3-5 year old programs are designed to nurture a sense of wonder, belonging, and possibility.

 BGC embraces an emergent curriculum approach, where learning experiences grow from the ideas, interests, and questions of the children themselves.
 Educators and children are co-learners, exploring together, asking meaningful questions, and building knowledge through play, experimentation, and discovery.